Check out the spring blossoms

 Pedal the streets

 Spring is the perfect season to explore Shanghai on two wheels.
 Don’t own your own bicycle?
 No problem.
-Check out Shanghai’s best bike shops if you’re looking to buy, or simply hop onto one of the 1RMB rental bikes and hit the road.
+Check out Shanghai’s best bike shops if you’re looking to buy, or hop on a Mobike/Ofo and hit the road.
 Here's a list of Shanghai bike routes for you to make the most of your ride.